-Table 3:Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus spp. in Division 88.2 from 2005-2013.
-The tag-overlap statistics for D. mawsoni and D. eleginoides respectively are provided in brackets and are not calculated for catches of less than 10 tonnes ().
+Table 3: Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus spp. in Division 88.2 since 2005.
+The tag-overlap statistics for D. mawsoni and D. eleginoides respectively are provided in brackets and are not calculated for catches of less than 10 tonnes (\).